- Download our Moving to Calgary Guide (PDF)

 Job market in Calgary

-Despite the oil crash in 2014 and the echoing effects of the COVID-19 pandemic, economic activity in Calgary still centres around the petroleum industry.
+Economic activity in Calgary centres around the petroleum industry.
 Petroleum companies such as BP, EnCana, Imperial Oil, Suncor Energy, Shell, TransCanada and Nexen Inc all have their headquarters in Calgary.
 That said, while Calgary was once a great place for expats with expertise in the oil and gas sectors, landing a job in this field has become increasingly difficult.
 However, expats with the right qualifications and skills can also find opportunities in the city’s other industries, including the services, agriculture, IT, tourism and financial sectors.

 The growth of Calgary, especially over the past decade, has also had far-reaching effects on the city’s infrastructure, with a considerable number of suburban and inner-city development taking place.
 This has created plenty of opportunities for those in architecture, urban planning and construction.
 The population growth in the city has also increased the need for teachers and healthcare professionals.